ethandpowers/BBCC-Controller/README.md

-# BBCC Controller
+# BBCC (Bring Back Couch CO-OP) Controller

 A mobile/desktop game controller application compatible with the BBCC multiplayer server.
+The application is build with Flutter, and uses websockets to communicate with the server.
+My team used BBCC to add multiplayer functionality to our game project for our
+Interactice Systems class at tOSU.